- Does the exam script exemption apply this year?

 The exam script exemption does not exempt you from providing the teacher assessments and/or rank orders to students.
-However, if you receive a request for this information before the official results are announced, you will have a longer time to respond to this request.
+However, if you received a request for this information before the official results were announced, you will have a longer time to respond to this request.

 It is likely that you will receive subject access requests from students asking to see information about how their grades have been decided this year.
 This may include their teacher assessment and rank order and the evidence used to make these decisions such as previous results from mock exams/assignments/assessments, records of performance or an exchange of emails discussing a student’s provisional grade or teacher assessment.

 The GDPR gives individuals a right to see information that is held about them unless an appropriate exemption applies.
 The exam script exemption applies to information that has been recorded by the students themselves during an exam or assessment.
 Therefore students do not have a right to get copies of their answers from mock exams or assignments used to assess their performance .

 After results are issued, and subject to data protection and any other relevant legal considerations, schools and colleges may choose to proactively provide students with their centre assessment grade and/or rank order information, regardless of whether they have received any subject access request(s).
 If a school or college decides to take this proactive approach they should be transparent about taking this step.
 The organisation should provide advance notification (wherever possible) that they are doing so and consider what additional information and guidance is provided so that students understand the context in which their final calculated result has been decided.

 Some concerns have been raised that the disclosure of rank orders within small cohorts could reveal the rank orders of other students.